qzydustin/qzydustin.github.io/_posts/2024-11-11-how-to-seamlessly-use-bt-and-pt-on-a-home-server-without-a-public-ip-a-guide-with-wireguard-and-vps.md

 ---
-title:  How to Seamlessly Use BT/PT on a Home Server Without a Public IP: A Guide with WireGuard and VPS
+title:  How to Seamlessly Use BT and PT on a Home Server Without a Public IP - A Guide with WireGuard and VPS
 date:   2024-11-11 19:52:11
 category: Technology
 ---